fastlib/fCWT/README.md

 ========

 - Calculating CWT 34-120x faster than all competitors
-- Does not deminish accuracy as it does not rely on wavelet estimation
+- Very high time-frequency resolution (i.e., it does not rely on wavelet estimation)
 - Real-time CWT for signals having sample frequencies of up to 200kHz
 - Easy MATLAB integration via compiled MEX-files
 - Easy extendable to other wavelet types